Below is a short video about checkup appointments and revisions with ClearCorrect.

 - Confirm that patient is wearing the correct set of aligners.

-- Visually confirm that the aligners fit completely without no incisal gaps or other spaces between the teeth and the aligner.
+- Visually confirm that the aligners fit completely with no incisal gaps or other spaces between the teeth and the aligner.
 If there is an incisal gap after the aligner has been worn for the recommended time, that may be a sign of incomplete movements.
 Check out this article for some solutions.

 - Verify that your patient can remove the aligners without difficulty.
 If the aligners are still tight, the patient may need to wear them for another week or two.

 - Examine the condition of the aligners.
 If they still look pristine, that may indicate that the patient hasn't been wearing them regularly.
 If you suspect non-compliance, address it with your patient.

 - Verify that the teeth are moving as planned by comparing the dentition to the current step on the treatment setup.